chung-leong/react-seq/examples/media-cap/README.md

 The function returns a promise that is fulfilled by the mounting of the component.
 In other words, when React invokes its `useEffect` hooks.
-We need to wait for this to happen whenever our code makes changes that need to eventually be reverted, for instance, attachment of event handlers to the DOM.
-Mounting means eventual unmounting, guaranteeing the triggering of the component's abort controller and the execution of its finally section.
+We need to wait for this to happen whenever our code makes changes that need to be reverted eventually.
+For instance, attachment of event handlers to the DOM.
+Mounting means unmounting some time in the future, guaranteeing the triggering of the component's abort controller and the execution of its finally section.

 To see what would happen otherwise, try commenting out the line.
 This example runs under [Strict Mode](https://reactjs.org/docs/strict-mode.html), which means during development React will call our component function twice.
 Two async generators will be created as a result.
 Only one of them will witness a mount.
 With the checkpoint in place, our code functions correctly.
 The second, spurious generator gets stopped in its track.
 Without it, the spurious generator continues onward, eventually acquiring for itself a feed from the camera (which you cannot see).
-When you close the video capture window then, you'll notice that your camera will remain active.
+When you close the video capture window, you'll notice that your camera will remain active.
 The first generator has shut its feed down but the second generator is still holding onto its.

 After establishing the checkpoint, we proceed to attach event listeners to various parts of the browser: